-The Club's current liabilities as of December 31, 2020 amounted to ₹45.478 million which is higher than the ₹38.328 million balance in the previous year.
-Accounts payable and other current liabilities increased by ₹7.178 million from ₹31.466 million in 2019 to ₹38.644 million in 2020.
+Current liabilities as of December 31, 2021 amounted to P47.002 million which is a slight increase of 3% or P1.476 million from the P45.525 million for the previous year.
+Accounts payable and other current liabilities increased by 7% or by P2.867 million from P38.529 million in 2020 to P41.653 million in 2021.

 The Club's non-current liabilities were stated at their fair values using the prevailing market rate at the dates of the respective transactions.
-Accrued retirement costs increased by P1.127 million or by 31% from P3.663 million in 2019 to P4.790 million in 2020.
+This includes refundable deposits, accrued retirement benefits and deferred income tax liabilities.
+Accrued retirement benefits amounted to P4.756 million as at December 31, 2021 which is about the same with the previous year's P4.790 million.

 Refundable deposits refer to the P0.025 million Golf Club Maintenance Deposit ("GCMD") paid by every golf club member for golf course upkeep, maintenance, and other related golf club expenses.
 The GCMD will be returned to the Club members at the end of the Club's lease term in 2047.
 Refundable deposits, due to their long-term nature, have been discounted to their present value.
 The difference between the gross amount of deposits and their present value is amortized over the term of the lease, thereby recognizing interest income using the effective interest rate prevailing at the time the liability was established.
 The amount of discounted deposit is accreted to the estimated future liability based on the effective interest rate method.
 Interest expense on accretion is recognized directly in the statement of comprehensive income.
-There were no GCMD payments received in 2020.
+There were 26 GCMD payments received in 2021.

-Statement of Financial Position - Interim as of March 31, 2021
+Statement of Financial Position - Interim as at March 31, 2022